 - There is an obvious trade here

-As most traders know, the majority of markets do not have a trade available for you every time you glance at it, surprise surprise!
+As most traders know, the majority of markets do not have a trade available for you every time you glance at the screen, surprise surprise!
 Easy to understand that logic in the cold light of day isn’t it?!
-But knowing this in theory, and behaving accordingly when you are faced with a busy screen of clickable ladders, these are two very different things.
-This is assuming you are looking for a sign that a move is about to take place which is the essence of my trading style.
-Of course some people are just looking to scalp one or two ticks, and for those people yes there could easily be many trades in every market, every single day.
-I used to do this myself on football markets as well as when trading horse racing.
-However, I found the workload high, and the rewards low.
-Scalping can definitely make regular and consistent profits, no doubt about that at all.
-But staring at every ladder intently for hours each day tends to give me severe headaches and by the end of the day I feel wiped out, so I stopped doing that long ago and stuck to the better equation of doing less to make more.
+But knowing this in theory, and behaving accordingly when you’re faced with a busy screen of clickable ladders, these are two very different things.
+This is assuming you are looking for a sign that a move is about to take place which is the main focus of my approach to pre-race trading.
+Of course some people are just looking to scalp one or two ticks, and for those people yes there could easily be many trades in every market, every day.
+I do that myself when nothing else is on offer, but generally I am looking to trade bigger moves whenever possible.

 Spotting a move in the markets (ideally before it happens!!) takes considerable practice and experience as well as some tools which I would say are essential if you are remotely serious about mastering horse racing trading.
 Betfair Trading software is an absolute must.
 Live TV pictures are essential too.

-Due to the delays on all the feeds, especially ATR, I would NEVER trade what I am seeing on my pictures.
-I only trade what’s going on on the ladders and charts.
+Due to the delays on all the feeds, especially ATR, I would never advise trading just based on what is being shown on the pictures.
+The stuff to focus on is what’s going on on the ladders and charts.
 The pictures merely give you hints and tips for why the ladders are doing what they are doing.
 They are a safety net, or an EXTRA indicator, not a trading indicator on their own.
 If you don’t understand why, consider the fact that what you are seeing on the TV screen is being seen LIVE (with no delay) by a lot of traders at the track.
 Why would you want to put yourself up against those highly experienced traders, and hand them a 6-8 second (or longer) advantage over you?
 Are you just keen to throw money away?!!
-Good, neither am I. Watch how fast those on track traders snatch your notes if you leave them hanging out in the breeze!
+Good, neither am I. Watch how fast those on track traders snatch your cash if you leave it hanging out in the breeze!
 Your trading software will show you what is going on at exactly the same time as everyone else, you have no delay and no disadvantages, that surely must be a good starting point for anyone, beginner trader or full timer.

-- Early trends or moves – 8am until 30 minutes before the off (possible to do without software)
+- Early trends or moves – all day until 30 minutes before the off (possible to do without software)

 Early Trend Trading

-The basic approach of my early trends strategy is to find what looks like a strongly fancied horse, usually within the top 3 or 4 horses in any race based on the early morning tips in the Racing Post, Sporting Life and other leading newspapers and websites, combined with chart analysis and betting data.
+The basic approach of my early trends strategy is to find what looks like a strongly fancied horse, usually within the top 3 or 4 horses in any race based on the early morning tips in the Racing Post, Sporting Life and other leading newspapers and websites, combined with chart analysis and other data.
 This is long before the markets start getting any serious liquidity.
 It is very rare that I look to trade in markets with “thin” volume but this is an exception.
 The thin volume can actually help here.
-If the markets are only just getting going, the lack of volume can often mean that the market hasn’t fully “formed” yet, in other words the runners haven’t been backed or laid to anything like their true reflection of ability or likelihood of winning.
+If the markets are only just getting going, the lack of volume can often mean that the market hasn’t fully “formed” yet, in other words the runners haven’t been backed or laid heavily enough to price them at anything like their true ability or likelihood of winning.

 In this case, if many of the tipsters fancy a particular horse, and the early betting shows a large volume of bets going in the same direction, I would then place a back bet on the horse as early as possible.
-I will watch the odds throughout the day monitoring my position fairly loosely (with practice this gets easier, they rarely go badly against me but they can sometimes do so, therefore I check every half an hour to an hour generally).
+I will watch the odds throughout the day monitoring my position fairly loosely (with practice this gets easier, they rarely go badly against me but they can sometimes, so I check every half an hour to an hour generally).

-The only other thing worth mentioning is the use of charts in my Betfair trading software.
-By using these charts and the moving averages (in some programs), you can get a better idea of the trend’s strength, and when it looks like breaking out of the trend, which is a good time to exit.
-Sometimes I will trail a stop loss behind that moving average line as the trend rolls along.
-If it breaks through the MA, I am out.
-But usually I don’t automate any of it, I just check and take a fresh look every now and then, if anything looks like changing drastically, I am out.
-If nothing has changed, I will hold on as long as possible as it inches my way.
+The only other thing worth mentioning is the use of charts in my trading software.
+By using these charts you can get a better idea of the trend’s strength, and when it looks like slowing down or reversing which is obviously a good time to exit.
+I check regularly to get a fresh look, if anything looks like changing drastically, I am out.
+If nothing has changed, I will hold on as long as possible as it inches in my favour.

 Recently I have been working with a friend of mine (programmer) to try and develop a small piece of software to do most of the donkey work above.
 The idea is to design something which can do all of the selections for me in seconds, and possibly even manage the trades too if we can get really clever with it.
 But for now maybe just an alert to text or email me if the price moves suddenly against my position.
 It’s coming along well but nowhere near finished yet.
 If it works how I hope it will, it could be a nifty piece of kit, and I will update the site as and when, so stay tuned by liking the Facebook page or subscribing to the email updates using the form in the sidebar as I will announce this when the testing is finished and I am confident in it’s selection ability.